Skip to main content

 Use the REST API instead

-If you'd rather not embed JWT-signing into your backend, call POST /v1/tokens with the sk_ as Bearer auth — Metered mints the JWT for you with the same claims.
+If you'd rather not embed JWT-signing into your backend, call POST /v1/tokens with your key pair (sk_id_…:sk_secret_…) as Bearer auth — Metered mints the JWT for you with the same claims.
 See REST API → Tokens.

 Step 2 — Connect from the client